okrayum/Shorty-s-Rescue/README.md

    npm run start

 This will only let you see the *frontend* of  Shorty's Rescue at this time.
+Forms will not work.
+You will not have use of the "Admin" side.

 ## Possible Problems

 There may be some things that don't work as expected.
-If you run into any problems, feel free to reach out for help.
+If you run into any other problems, feel free to reach out for help.

 ## Contributions